Clear Finish vs. Stains: Which Option Is Best for Finishing Your Log Cabin

 Stain or Clear Finish on Your Log Home

 However, if you only put a clear finish on your logs, you will likely discover you must keep reapplying the clear finish.
-Most of the clear finishes you encounter do not protect against UV rays.
+Most of the clear finish you encounter do not protect against UV rays.
 UV ray protection is essential for the health of your log home.
 And here is why.

 Sun’s UV Rays Damage Logs

 The Sun’s UV rays can damage your cabin’s logs because their outer skin, the bark, has been taken away.
 The external bark shields against the Sun and changing weather conditions.
 Like your skin, when unprotected from UV rays, the logs can burn, blister, crack and peel.
 Have you ever seen a tree without bark?
 Gray, right?
 This is an indication of a “sunburn.”
-If you love the grey appearance, as some do, read this.

 Logs Blister, Crack, and Peel